Local, State & National Resources

-- Find the latest Ramsey County data about COVID-19 through a new digital dashboard with detailed demographic information on a range of data.
+- Find the latest Ramsey County data about COVID-19 through the digital dashboard with detailed demographic information on a range of data.
 The dashboard lists the number of COVID-19 cases by city.

 - Ramsey County’s Customer Contact Center is available from 8 a.m. to 4:30 p.m.
 Monday–Friday at 651-266-8500 as a one-stop option for directing and resolving questions.

-- Courthouse drop boxes are now accepting city and court documents.
+- Courthouse drop boxes accept city and court documents.
 Six secure document boxes are available at locations across the county for residents to drop off documents related to all service types.